Ab initio study of strain-driven vacancy clustering in aluminum: Introduction

 Orbital-free DFT is a simplified version of Kohn-Sham DFT wherein the orbital-dependent kinetic energy functional is approximated by a functional of the electron density \cite{parr1989density, wang2000orbital}.
 The large computational cost associated with Kohn-Sham DFT calculations has motivated the use of orbital-free DFT for the study of vacancy clustering in aluminum \cite{QCOFDFT, VikramQuadPRB, CarterTriPCCP, VikramPRL_Strain, QCOFDFT_WEGC, VikramQuadWEGC}.
-It has been found that hydrostatic strains lead to more favourable binding of di- \cite{CarterTriPCCP, VikramPRL_Strain, Vikram_PRSCA} and trivacancies \cite{CarterTriPCCP}.
-In addition, quadvacancies on the (111) plane, i.e., platelet quadvacancies, are found to be the most favorable in terms of binding, in contrast to Kohn-Sham DFT predictions, which indicate that they do not bind \cite{Vac5prb, VacCluster8DFT}.
-It has also been found that, depending on the choice of the kinetic energy functional in orbital-free DFT, the heptavacancy \cite{VikramQuadPRB} or a nineteen vacancy cluster \cite{VikramQuadWEGC} collapses to form a prismatic dislocation loop on the (111) plane.
+It has been found that hydrostatic strains make di- \cite{CarterTriPCCP, VikramPRL_Strain, Vikram_PRSCA} and trivacancies \cite{CarterTriPCCP} more energetically favorable relative to monovacancies.
+In addition, quadvacancies on the (111) plane, i.e., platelet quadvacancies, are found to be the most favorable in terms of binding, in contrast to Kohn-Sham DFT results, which indicate that they are not energetically favorable relative to monovacancies \cite{Vac5prb, VacCluster8DFT}.
+It has also been found that, depending on the choice of the kinetic energy functional in orbital-free DFT, the heptavacancy \cite{VikramQuadPRB} or a nineteen vacancy cluster \cite{VikramQuadWEGC} on the (111) plane collapses to form a prismatic dislocation loop.
 Though these studies have offered important insights into vacancy clustering in aluminum, the accuracy of orbital-free DFT is limited in practice, primarily due to the use of approximate kinetic energy functionals and local pseudopotentials largely designed for equilibrium crystal configurations.
 Moreover, the effect of hydrostatic strains on the formation of prismatic dislocation loops has not been investigated.
+Also, the origin of the (111) plane's favorability for clustering has also not been clearly established.
 The limitations of orbital-free DFT studies, together with those of previous Kohn-Sham DFT studies, motivate the present effort.